-If Our Plan Is the Secondary Plan
+If This Plan Is the Secondary Plan

-If our plan is secondary, then benefits will be reduced so the total benefits paid by both plans will not be greater than the allowable expenses.
-Also, our plan will not pay more than the amount it would normally pay if it were primary.
+If this plan is secondary, then benefits will be reduced so the total benefits paid by both plans will not be greater than the allowable expenses.
+Also, this plan will not pay more than the amount it would normally pay if it were primary.